 Berry Cheesecake (light and the perfect texture) and Bourbon Bread Pudding that was bursting with flavor were our dessert choices.
 Both desserts tasted excellent.
 The Rosewater Grill meals were sensational from start to finish.

-Food meets fun in this Lake Charles original institution created by Nick Vallanume.
-Try one of Pops and Rockets 80’s music inspired ice cream flavors or treat yourself to an ice cream concoction while you play classic arcade games and listen to 80’s tunes.
-My flavor pic is the With or Without Brew, a chocolate and raspberry with cold brew coffee ice cream recipe.
+Food meets fun in this Lake Charles original institution created by Nick Vallaume.
+Try one of Boombox Frozen Pops and Ice Cream (formerly Pops and Rockets) 80’s music inspired ice cream flavors.
+Or, treat yourself to an ice cream concoction while you play classic arcade games and listen to 80’s tunes.
+My favorite flavor is the With or Without Brew, chocolate and raspberry with cold brew coffee ice cream recipe.
 Ice Pops are popular as well as ice cream dishes.

-I had major flashbacks to high school during my visit to Pops and Rockets with the 80’s memorabilia, but the ice cream is really good, too.
+I had major flashbacks to high school during my visit to Boombox Frozen Pops with the 80’s memorabilia, but the ice cream is really good, too.
 Over 40 fun combinations of Gourmet pop flavors are offered with fun names such as Chicory & Ivory, I Caramelt With You, and Sweet Child O Lime.